MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 Note that this dynamic switching would be problematic if we wanted to switch implementations for large groups, due to the oscillation problem: if we are unfortunate, as plus and minus diffs come in, a change of implementation might happen at every input record, and thus we move a large number of records between the two implementations at every input record.
 However, this is not a problem for small partitions, since the old window function implementation is simply to recompute the window function output for all the elements of a window partition at every change, which requires similar computation time as switching between the implementations.

-#### Each `aggregate` step should step several bits instead of just 1 bit
+#### Each iteration in `aggregate` should step several bits instead of just 1 bit

+In the current implementation, iterations in `aggregate` chop off just 1 bit.
+This means that the logic of the `reduce` gets 1 or 2 input elements.
+An optimization will be to chop off several bits, and then the logic of the `reduce` will get more elements, but we will need fewer iterations.
+The `reduce` logic will still produce the exact same output as performing the original steps bit by bit would have produced, i.e., in the `reduce` logic there will be a mini-`aggregate` written in sequential code (without DD operators), which will perform the same computations as the original large `aggregate`, but on just those few elements that go into one invocation of the `reduce` logic.
+(The `reduce` logic needs to be able to output multiple elements.)

+How many bits we should chop off in one step involves a similar trade-off as a hierarchical aggregation: For example, if we chop off 8 bits, that is too much, because then the `reduce` logic might get 256 elements in one invocation, and one invocation of the `reduce` logic is not incremental.
+I estimate the optimal value to be 5-6 bits.

-This would reduce the time overhead of `aggregate`.
-It would also reduce the memory overhead of `aagregate` by reducing the memory need of the internal operations, but it wouldn't reduce the total output size of `aggregate`.
+This will reduce the time overhead of `aggregate`.
+It will also reduce the memory overhead of `aggregate` by reducing the memory need of the internal operations, but it won't reduce the total output size of `aggregate`.

 #### Special rendering for LAG/LEAD

-TODO
-Instead of prefix sum, we could have a special rendering for LAG/LEAD,

-Performance would be similar to a 16-stage hierarchical aggregation
+Instead of prefix sum, we will have a special rendering for LAG/LEAD: A similar iteration to `aggregate` will chop off 6 bits of the indexes in each step, but the `reduce` logic will simply perform the LAG/LEAD on those elements that went into one invocation of the logic (instead of summing intervals).
+It can perform the LAG on all but the first element of the list of elements that go into a single invocation of the logic.
+The first element it will just send onwards to later steps.
+Therefore, the output will include two kinds of values: one will be final LAG values, and the other will be values that are still waiting for their LAG results.
+These special values will be met up with the last elements of the input list of the `reduce` logic of the next step.

+I estimate this to be somewhat faster than the `aggregate` step of prefix sum, but the real gain will be in eliminating the `broadcast` step of prefix sum.
+The performance will be similar to a 16-stage hierarchical aggregation.

 # Alternatives